sanex3339/Yii2-Simple-Filter/README.md

 Place folder in vendor folder

 How to use?
-In controller, which has view (main veiw), where you want show data with filter, set 3 parameters:
+In controller, which has view (main view), where you want show data with filter, set 3 parameters:
 ```
 use sanex\filter\Module;